temujin9/mezovy/notes.md

     - Can't actually grant Wish spells, just willing to work their way to freedom
   - Also silver/white/cloud dragons
 - Plane of Shadow
   - Thematically more aligned with evil outer planes?
-  - Maybe this is true, and ethereal aligns more with good?
+Dislike
   - Astral corresponds to neutral (both types)?
   - Both order and chaos can access Shadow (ala Amber)?
 - How old is The Queen and her hegemony?
 She doesn't have to have been young when she met Rolobo . . .